more on Dam Safety

 Division for more information at (405) 530-8800.

-Beginning in the summer of 2013, a new long-term Groundwater Monitoring & Assessment Program (GMAP) begins that will greatly increase our understanding of the ambient quality and quantity of Oklahoma's aquifers and their interconnectivity.
-In the coming months more details on this new program and actual well data will become available online.
+A new long-term Groundwater Monitoring & Assessment Program (GMAP) began in summer 2013 that will greatly increase our understanding of the ambient quality and quantity of Oklahoma's aquifers and their interconnectivity.
+Details about the program and data from the first year of sampling are now available online.
+The second of four implementation phases is scheduled to begin Summer 2014.

 How can I find out if there are any water